What to know before buying a house at auction

 Blind

 In a blind auction, bidders only know what they’ve offered to buy the home.
-Other potential buyers’ bids are private information.
-This advantages the seller, who may get lucky and have someone bid far more than the second-highest bid.
-It also advantages seasoned buyers who can better estimate how much to bid to be the winner.
+Other potential buyers’ bids are private.
+This is an advantage for the seller, who may get lucky and have someone bid far more than the second-highest bid.
+It also gives an advantage to seasoned buyers who can better estimate how much to bid to be the winner.

 How much should I bid?